 At both terminals you will find connections to your post-cruise destinations via pre-arranged bus transfers and shore tours, taxi, limousine, airport and hotel shuttles with or without sightseeing, and bus service to Victoria.
 Nearby connections include public transit and floatplane and helicopter service to Vancouver Island destinations and Seattle.
 Advanced transportation reservations are recommended.
 See Transportation & Parking to learn more.

 A selection of car rental agencies offer rentals with shuttle service to nearby pick-up locations.
 See Transportation & Parking to learn more.

 Baggage handling is worry-free.
 Baggage can be checked upon arrival with the longshore staff at the cruise terminal for direct delivery to the passenger's cabin.
 Longshore staff begin receiving baggage at 10:30am.
 Passengers disembarking in Vancouver are able to claim their baggage in the Customs area in the terminal.
 Complimentary, individual baggage carts are readily available.
 Priority Baggage provides storage services at Canada Place only and can be reached at 604-683-3696.
 See Priority Baggage to learn more.
 For security reasons, short-term baggage storage is available to cruise passengers only.
 Storage services are not available at Ballantyne terminal.

-Habano Cigar at Canada Place and Streamers at Ballantyne, offering snacks, refreshments, personal items and souvenirs.
+Habano Cigar at both Canada Place and Ballantyne, offers snacks, refreshments, personal items and souvenirs.
 Binoculars are also for sale at both terminals to help you better enjoy the spectacular West Coast scenery.